Pete Davidson arms tattoos

 The Technology Behind the Fading: Lasers Explained

-When the laser energy is absorbed by the ink particles, they’re fragmented into much smaller pieces.
+The ink particles absorbs when the laser energy, they’re fragmented into much smaller pieces.
 These microscopic fragments are then naturally processed and eliminated by the body’s lymphatic system over a period of weeks and months.
-A complete review published in the Journal of Cutaneous and Aesthetic Surgery in 2019 noted that significant advancements in laser technology have improved both the effectiveness and safety profile of tattoo removal procedures, leading to better outcomes and fewer adverse effects.
+A review published in the Journal of Cutaneous and Aesthetic Surgery in 2019 noted that significant advancements in laser technology have improved both the effectiveness and safety profile of tattoo removal procedures, leading to better outcomes and fewer adverse effects.
+Modern laser systems available as of 2026 continue to build on these advancements, offering more precise targeting and reduced risk of skin damage.

 Factors Influencing Tattoo Removal Success